I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 To develop good cause, the OHO staff will:

-• Send a Form HA-L90, “Request To Show Cause For Failure To Appear,” to the claimant and the appointed representative, if any;
+Send a Form HA-L90, “Request To Show Cause For Failure To Appear,” to the claimant and the appointed representative, if any; and

 OHO staff will check for any update to the claimant's address before sending the HA-L90.
-In addition to querying the Hearings and Appeals Case Processing System (HACPS) or the Case Processing and Management System (CPMS), OHO staff must check for the claimant's updated address using the Personal Communications (PCOM) system queries, including:
+In addition to querying the Hearings and Appeals Case Processing System (HACPS), OHO staff must check for the claimant's updated address using the Personal Communications (PCOM) system queries, including:

 OHO staff will create and associate with the B section a ROC documenting that they ran and reviewed the above-listed queries.
 In the ROC, the staff member will specify the queries reviewed, provide the date they ran and reviewed the queries, and state whether the queries or any other evidence or correspondence yielded evidence of a new address or other contact information.
 The staff member will record any updated contact information in the ROC.
 OHO staff will not copy or otherwise include the queries in the ROC or elsewhere in the record.